Collaborative curriculum design for maximum impact

 A different view?
 The purpose of geography – an analysis of the Geographical Association’s manifesto

 I am currently completing a part-time Masters degree in Geography Education at the Institute of Education, UCL.
 The module I am currently studying is entitled ‘What is Education’ and asks students to consider the ‘big questions’ of what education is for, both now and in the future.
-Whilst the assignment does not need to be subject-specific, my […]
+Whilst the assignment does not need to be […]

 Read more